opf/openproject/docs/release-notes/13-4-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
-A big thanks to community members for reporting bugs and helping us identifying and providing fixes.
+A big thanks to Community members for reporting bugs and helping us identifying and providing fixes.
 Special thanks for reporting and finding bugs go to Andreas H., Diego Liberman, Andreas G, Mario Zeppin, Arved Kampe, and Richard Richter.

-We are always thankful for our great Community.
+We are always thankful for our great [Community](https://www.openproject.org/blog/community-instance/).
 If you are thinking about contributing to OpenProject yourself, we would like to encourage you to do so!

 ### Translation contributors